|Academics||University Research||University Outreach||Diversity||Institutional Research and Assessment|

 If the University plans to terminate an inquiry or an investigation for any reason without completing all relevant requirements which are designated in this policy, then a report of the planned termination, including a description of the reasons for such termination, shall be made to the Office of Research Integrity.

-The Investigating Committee shall immediately advise the Associate Provost and Vice President for Research of any developments during the course of the investigation which disclose facts that may affect current or potential Department of Health and Human Services funding for respondent(s) under investigation or that the Public Health Service needs to know to ensure appropriate use of Federal funds and otherwise protect the public interest, and the Associate Provost and Vice President for Research shall promptly appraise the Office of Research Integrity of these developments.
+The Investigating Committee shall immediately advise the Vice President for Research of any developments during the course of the investigation which disclose facts that may affect current or potential Department of Health and Human Services funding for respondent(s) under investigation or that the Public Health Service needs to know to ensure appropriate use of Federal funds and otherwise protect the public interest, and the Vice President for Research shall promptly appraise the Office of Research Integrity of these developments.

-When the Investigating Committee is unable to complete the investigation in 120 days, the Associate Provost and Vice President for Research shall submit to the Office of Research Investigation a request for an extension, and it shall include an explanation for the delay, an interim report on the progress to date, an outline of what remains to be done, and an estimated date of completion.
-If this request is granted, the Associate Provost and Vice President for Research will file periodic progress reports, as requested, to the Office of Research Integrity.
+When the Investigating Committee is unable to complete the investigation in 120 days, the Vice President for Research shall submit to the Office of Research Investigation a request for an extension, and it shall include an explanation for the delay, an interim report on the progress to date, an outline of what remains to be done, and an estimated date of completion.
+If this request is granted, the Vice President for Research will file periodic progress reports, as requested, to the Office of Research Integrity.

 Currently under development